 - Comparison between 2012 and 2016 submission periods

-- Download the public version of the initial 2016 CDR database into an Access data file.
+- Download the public version of the 2016 CDR database as an MS Access data file

 - View the initial 2016 CDR data in ChemView